-However, I am very aware of the powerful aid provided by a web site.
-Our own Provincial web site has proven to be a significant tool in the armoury of the Communication Team, providing a means to disseminate information, allowing 24 hour access to the News Letter, and Across the Plain, and promoting activities throughout the Province and even beyond its boundaries.
+I am very aware of the powerful aid provided by a web site.
+Our own Provincial web site has proven to be a significant tool in the armoury of the Communication Team, providing a means to disseminate information, allowing 24 hour access to InTouch>OnLine, and Across the Plain, and by promoting activities throughout the Province, and even beyond its boundaries.

-I know that some Lodges are minded to extend their on-line presence with Facebook, Twitter and web sites of their own, and I wholeheartedly support their efforts.
-However, in much the same way as the Province is bound to observe the guidelines laid down by UGLE, so too must individual Lodges adhere to the guidelines as set out by the Province.
+I know that some Lodges are minded to extend their on-line presence with websites, Facebook, Twitter, and WhatsApp, and I wholeheartedly support their efforts.
+However, in much the same way as the Province is bound to observe the guidelines laid down by UGLE, so too must individual Lodges and members adhere to the guidelines as set out by the Province.

-The Provincial Grand Communication Officer and Web Master are the designated officers responsible for maintaining the rules.
-To this end I ask that you work closely with the Communication Team who will be able to offer the very best of advice and support, thus ensuring your website receives the official Provincial Charter Mark.
+The Provincial Grand Communication Officer is the designated officer responsible for establishing and monitoring the rules.
+To this end I ask that you work closely with the Communication Team who will be able to offer the very best of advice and support.
+T

-All input, whether it is on a website, Facebook or Twitter must at all times conform to the highest standards of propriety.
-Complaints concerning any post or message on any Lodge website, Facebook or Twitter page should be made to the Provincial Grand Communication Officer comms@wiltshirefreemasons.org.uk who will deal with the matter directly with the individual concerned, the site administrators or the Lodge secretary.
+All comments, whether on a website, Facebook, Twitter, or via WhatsApp must at all times conform to the highest standards of propriety.
+Complaints concerning any post or message on any Lodge website, Facebook, Twitter, or WhatsApp page should be made to the Provincial Grand Communication Officer comms@wiltshirefreemasons.org.uk who will deal with the matter directly with the individual concerned, the site administrators or the Lodge secretary.
 The manner in which a complaint might be handled will have regard to the nature of the post or message, and the context in which it has been posted.